Sokollu Mehmed Pasha Mosque, Kadırga

 Sokollu Mehmed Pasha Mosque (Sokollu Mehmet Paşa Camii) is a 16th-century Ottoman mosque in the Kadırga neighborhood in Fatih district, Istanbul, Turkey.
-It was commissioned jointly by the grand vizier Sokollu Mehmed Pasha and his wife İsmihan Sultan.
+It was commissioned jointly by the grand vizier Sokollu Mehmed Pasha and his wife Ismihan Sultan.
 It was designed by the imperial architect Mimar Sinan and completed in 1571/2.
 The mosque is noted for the fine quality of the Iznik tiles that decorate the interior walls.

 History

-The mosque was designed by Ottoman imperial architect Mimar Sinan for the grand vizier Sokollu Mehmed Pasha and his wife İsmihan Sultan, a daughter of Selim II and one of the granddaughters of Sultan Suleiman the Magnificent.
+The mosque was designed by Ottoman imperial architect Mimar Sinan for the grand vizier Sokollu Mehmed Pasha and his wife Ismihan Sultan, a daughter of Selim II and one of the granddaughters of Sultan Suleiman the Magnificent.
 According to the foundation inscription in Turkish above the north entrance to the courtyard, the building was completed in AH 979 (1571/72 CE).
 Although İsmihan Sultan and her husband jointly endowed the mosque, only Sokollu Mehmed Pasha is listed on the foundation inscription.